-Post-IPO Management Agreement
+Management Agreement

-In May 2015, the Company entered into a Management Agreement with our Manager, effective upon completion of the IPO, which provides for the day-to-day management of our operations.
-Our Management

-Agreement requires our Manager to manage our business affairs in conformity with the policies and the strategy that are approved and monitored by our Board of Directors.
+In May 2015, the Company entered into a Management Agreement with our Manager, an affiliate of Fortress, in connection with our IPO, pursuant to which our Manager provides for a management team and other professionals who are responsible for managing our business affairs in conformity with the policies and the strategy that are approved and monitored by our Board of Directors.
 There is no limit on the amount our Manager may invest on our behalf without seeking the approval of our Board of Directors, and our investment mandate is purposefully broad to allow us to opportunistically acquire assets that we believe offer the most attractive risk-adjusted return profile.

 Our Manager's duties include: (i) performing all of our day-to-day functions, (ii) determining acquisition criteria in conjunction with, and subject to the supervision of, our Board of Directors, (iii) sourcing, analyzing and executing on asset acquisitions and sales, (iv) performing ongoing commercial management of the portfolio, and (v) providing financial and accounting management services.
-Our Manager is responsible for our day-to-day operations and performs (or causes to be performed) such services and activities relating to our assets and operations as may be appropriate, which includes, without limitation, the following:
+Our Manager is responsible for our day-to-day operations and performs (or causes to be performed) such services and activities relating to our assets and operations as may be appropriate.